kevlitchfield1/NMD-escape/README.md

-Code and supporting data from Litchfield, Reading et al. 2020 Nature Communications paper titled: Escape from nonsense-mediated decay associates with anti-tumor immunogenicity.
+Code and source data to generate figures from Litchfield, Reading et al. 2020 Nature Communications paper titled: Escape from nonsense-mediated decay associates with anti-tumor immunogenicity.